julianlam/feps/fep/8c13/fep-8c13.md

 #### JSON-LD Context and Extension Terms (Normative)

-`authorProof` and `forwardingProof` are not defined by the ActivityStreams 2.0 context.
+`authorProof`, `forwardingProof`, and `contextHistory` are not defined by the ActivityStreams 2.0 context.
 Activities carrying them **SHOULD** include an `@context` defining them, alongside the Data Integrity context from the deployment's FEP-8b32 profile, so JSON-LD processors do not drop them:

 ```json
 "@context": [